ashgreytray/desmos-pixel-art/README.md

 # desmos-pixel-art
-image to 64x64 desmos pixel art (Make sure to have all modules installed) <br>
+image to 64x64 desmos pixel art <br>
 Step 1.
+Make sure all modules are installed when you run it!<br>
+Step 2.
 Make sure to have a folder with the images you want to use<br>
-Step 2.
+Step 3.
 Run ```process.py```<br>
-Step 3.
+Step 4.
 Select the folder with images<br>
-Step 4.
+Step 5.
 Wait for the "All Done" message<br>
-Step 5.
+Step 6.
 Then follow the bellow steps

 # What to copy into desmos
 w=64